TusharGaonkar/AdvenTour-Frontend/README.md

 - **Dynamic Form Validation**: Utilized `React Hook Form` along with `Zod` to handle complex file and dynamic element validations, preventing unwanted re-rendering of form fields.
 - **Custom Components and Higher-Order Components**: Designed custom hooks and higher-order components from scratch

-## 🔧Setting up the project locally
+## ⚙️Setting up the project locally

 To set up the project locally, follow these steps: